HMS Lyme (1695)

 HMS Lyme was a 32-gun fifth rate built by Mr. Flint of Plymouth in 1694/95.
 She spent her career on counter piracy patrols and trade protection duties in Home Waters, the Mediterranean and in North America and the West Indies.
 She was rebuilt to the 1719 Establishment as a sixth rate in 1720/21.
 Her breaking was completed in January 1739.

 She was the fourth vessel to bear the name Lyme since it was used for a 52-gun ship built at Portsmouth in 1654, renamed Montagu in May 1660 rebuilt Chatham 1675, rebuilt Woolwich 1698, rebuilt Portsmouth 1716 and broken in September 1749.

-Construction and Specifications
+Construction and specifications

 She was ordered on 16 February 1694 to be built under contract by Mr. Flint of Plymouth.
 She was launched on 20 April 1695.
 Her dimensions were a gundeck of 109 ft 0 in with a keel of 88 ft 0 in for tonnage calculation with a breadth of 28 ft 8 in and a depth of hold of 10 ft 6 in.
 Her builder's measure tonnage was calculated as 38462/94 tons (burthen).

-The gun armament initially was four demi-culverinsA demi-culverin was a gun of 3,400 pounds with a four inch bore firing a 9.5 pound shot with an eight pound powder charge on the lower deck (LD) with two pair of guns per side.
-The upper deck (UD) battery would consist of between twenty and twenty-two 6-pounder gunsA 6-ponder was a Dutch gun used to replace the saker with ten or eleven guns per side.
-The gun battery would be completed by four 4-pounder gunsA minion renamed the 4-pounder was a gun of 1,000 pounds with a 3.5 inch bore firing a 4 pound shot with an 4 pound powder charge. on the quarterdeck (QD) with two to three guns per side.
+The gun armament initially was four demi-culverins on the lower deck (LD) with two pair of guns per side.
+The upper deck (UD) battery would consist of between twenty and twenty-two 6-pounder guns with ten or eleven guns per side.
+The gun battery would be completed by four 4-pounder guns on the quarterdeck (QD) with two to three guns per side.